The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Chemistry in Protplanetary disks

 Because typical protoplanetary disks are primarily externally heated, except for the innermost regions ($<1$\,au) or disks with very high accretion rates ($>10^{-7}\,M_{\odot}\,yr^{-1}$) (\S 2.2), warm molecular gas lines in the infrared overwhelmingly trace the surface layers of the disks \citep{Kamp04}.
 This effect is exacerbated by the high vertical optical depths of most disks in the 1-10\,au radius range.
 Consequently, the composition of the disk midplanes at these radii is generally not being observed, and can only be inferred under the assumption that some degree of vertical mixing is present \citep{Semenov11,Anderson21}.

 The relative abundances of warm gas-phase volatiles in inner disk surfaces appear to be different from those observed in ices in the cold interstellar medium, and in Solar system comets.
 This indicates that the observed inner disk chemistry is not directly inherited from cold ice chemistry, but is significantly altered by local processes.
 Concurrent measurements of H$_2$ and CO using UV spectroscopy suggest that inner disk CO abundances range from slightly depleted up to canonical ([CO/H$_2$]$\sim$10$^{-5}$--10$^{-4}$) \citep[][]{France14,Cauley21}.
 Other observable species, such as NH$_3$, CH$_4$, and CO$_2$, are further depleted relative to CO by orders of magnitude, clearly inconsistent with primordial ice chemistry \citep{Mandell12, Pontoppidan14, Bosman17, Pontoppidan19}, but consistent with current predictions for warm gas-phase chemistry, which tends to destroy particularly those species, driving nitrogen into N$_2$ and carbon into CO \citep{Agundez08,Walsh15}.
 Water, on the other hand, is commonly highly abundant in disks around low-mass and solar-mass young stars, as revealed by an extensive sample of disks observed by {\it Spitzer} \citep{Carr08,Salyk08,Pontoppidan2010,Carr11}, with retrieved abundances consistent with [CO/H$_2$O]$\sim$1 \citep{Salyk11}.
+JWST is currently confirming the ubiquitous presence of mid-infrared emission from warm gas in inner disks around young stars of all masses, and demonstrate a widening diversity of relative molecular abundances from water and organics \citep{Tabone23,Banzatti23,vandishoeck23}.